• Alfred M. Hallmark

 Picture

-Loma Alta is listed as missing in the atlas but we don't trust that until we have looked because the locations listed for those early markers are at best appropriate.
+Loma Alta is listed as missing in the atlas but we don't trust that until we have looked because the locations listed for those early markers are at best, only appropriate.
 San Miguel Cemetery marker is up we just have not got to it yet.
 Thomas & Sarah Stringfield may be there.
 The Townsite if Zella I believe is there.

 Boot Hill Cemetery